kanekomasahiro/Re-ranking/README.md

 - positive example: sentences in document-level English monolingual corpus

 We use Viterbi algorithm to optimally re-rank translated candidates on document-level.
-We use translated candidates as nodes and score path with quick thoughts [1].
+We use translated candidates as nodes and score path with Quick-Thought [1].
 We can score path considering a whole document.